DummyKen/responsive-navbar/README.md

 # responsive-navbar
-A simple resposive navbar with JavaScript
+A simple responsive navbar with JavaScript